nilusorg/pushme-aws/README.md

 # Pushme::Aws

+#### :warning: IMPORTANT!
+This gem is in an very early stage, a lot of the features or logic in it is going to be change a lot in the next iterations

-Add some basic feature to deal with push notifications through [AWS SNS Mobile Push Notification Service](https://docs.aws.amazon.com/sns/latest/dg/SNSMobilePush.html) using AWS SDK v2.
+Add some basic features to deal with push notifications through [AWS SNS Mobile Push Notification Service](https://docs.aws.amazon.com/sns/latest/dg/SNSMobilePush.html) using AWS SDK v2.

 ## Installation